What is DORA?

 Quick answer

-DORA is the Digital Operational Resilience Act, EU Regulation 2022/2554.
-It requires financial entities in the EU to manage ICT risks, report major incidents, test their digital systems, and oversee third-party technology providers.
-It has applied since January 17, 2025. ---
+DORA is the EU Digital Operational Resilience Act, Regulation (EU) 2022/2554.
+It requires financial entities to manage ICT risk, report major incidents within defined timelines, and test their systems against disruption.
+Applied January 17, 2025.
+Fines can reach 2% of global annual turnover for persistent non-compliance.

 Related questions